pyiso80/EoBP_04/Java Intro.md

 - #### Memory
     - Electronics chips where programs and data to be processed are located (while the program is running)
+    - Logically, can be viewed as a very long sequence of bytes.
     - Information to be processed (You should know what are they by now)
 	- Program Instructions (command that tells the cpu what to do with the data)
 	    - Although they are capable of manipulating information, computers by themselves